Testing Your DVB Card

 Watch Some TV

-Note: The scan will fail if you have an old Nova-T with a TDA1004x chipset and have not loaded any firmware.
+Note: The scan will fail if your card needs firmware.
 See this howto before going any further.
+Alternatively, search for your card on the MythTV WIKI.